Explore Dynamic Strength → Strength that moves

 But real life doesn't work that way.
 Neither does sport.

 Imagine someone who only trains legs with machines and barbell squats.
 They build genuine strength.
 Then they try to use that strength to jump in a basketball game — from different angles, while running, with an opponent pushing against them.
-Does the gym strength transfer automatically?
+The strength is there.
+The reactive control isn't.

 This isn't a criticism of barbells.
 It's a recognition of what they optimise for — and what they don't.